1921 – 2010

 After his unit returned from Korea, Forbes continued to serve in a variety of leadership roles.
 In 1964, he deployed to Cyprus with UNFICYP, serving as a Company Commander in the first contingent of the Royal 22e Régiment to operate in this new operational theatre.
 Forbes retired from the Canadian Army in 1965, with the rank of Major.

 Following military service, Forbes worked in the private sector, principally in the financial services field, and pursued his personal interests as a talented painter in both watercolour and oil, and as an author of two books about his military experiences.
 He played an active role with the Royal Canadian Legion in Québec, where he presided over the creation, in 1946, of a branch in Matane.
-In 1994, as a testament to the esteem in which Forbes was held by his fellow veterans, the Royal Canadian Legion named a newly-established Québec City branch in his name.
+In 1994, as a testament to the esteem in which Forbes was held by his fellow veterans, the Royal Canadian Legion named a newly established Québec City branch in his name.
 He was also featured in several documentary films and articles which described not only his wartime experiences but also the physical and psychological wounds that he carried for the remainder of his life.

 In 1985, Forbes was appointed Honorary Lieutenant-Colonel of the Régiment de Maisonneuve, the same unit in which he had distinguished himself during WWII.